RaoOfPhysics/phd-starter-kit/index.md

 ### Zotero

 I cannot count the number of times I have gushed to my friends about [Zotero](https://www.zotero.org/).
-It is possibly the single-most useful academic tool I have come across.
+It is possibly the single-most useful academic tool I know.
-Zotero primarily resides in my browser, and when I come across a document that I need to add to my library, I simply click a button in the address bar and Zotero does the rest.
+Zotero primarily resides in my browser, and when I find a document that I need to add to my library, I simply click a button in the address bar and Zotero does the rest.
 It extracts name of the article/piece/paper, authors, publication name, date, DOI and more, and even downloads the PDF for you (if you have the rights) along with a snapshot of the website on the day you accessed it.
 You can also manually add documents to it.

 The real magic, for me, comes from the plugins for LibreOffice and MS Word: with a single click, you can insert a citation for any of the documents in your collection, in [over 7000 citation styles](https://www.zotero.org/styles).
 You can then append a bibliography at the end of the document with ease.

-Now, I can almost hear you say, "Hang on, I thought you said you used [Markdown](#markdown)…" I do, but my initial experience with Zotero was on MS Word and LibreOffice.
-And of course there's no trivial way of adding Zotero citations into a Markdown file.
+Although, I prefer storing my text in [Markdown](#markdown) files, I still rely on Zotero's LibreOffice integration, as there's no trivial way of adding citations and then generating a bibliography in a Markdown file.
 So, my workflow for integrating Zotero and Markdown involves a plugin called [RTF/ODF-Scanfor Zotero](http://zotero-odf-scan.github.io/zotero-odf-scan/).
 This plugin uses something known as "[citation markers](http://zoteromusings.wordpress.com/2013/05/06/announcing-rtfodf-scan-for-zotero/)", which look this: `{ | Miller, 2001 | | |zu:1225849:UVVC45VN}`.
 These markers can be inserted into any type of document as they are essentially plain text.